 Here is a list of investing rules to follow to help you be successful online investors:

-Successful investing requires you to have a plan with specific objectives and steps for reaching your financial goals.
-To help you, most financial institutions offer free retirement calculators that allow clients to work out different scenarios based on the number of years, the expected returns after inflation and the amounts added.
-Having that plan will go a long way in determining your success at managing your investments.
-You need to determine your asset allocation (cash, fixed income and equities) and how setting up your plan.
-Will you invest in individual stocks, ETFs, options, mutual funds, bonds or a combination of all these?
+Having a plan with specific goals will go a long way in determining your success at managing your investments.
+You need to determine your asset allocation (cash, fixed income and equities) and which investment products you will use: individual stocks, ETFs, options, mutual funds, bonds or a combination of all these.
 Once created, you can then move on to the next rule.

-Even the most successful investment gurus can’t choose the perfect time to buy or exit an investment.
+Even the most successful investment gurus can’t time the market.
 In many cases, the highest percentage daily market returns are preceded by very negative ones.
-Many people use the example of trying to catch a falling knife when trying to time the best purchase price.
 As an investor, you should aim to do the following:

-Never stop learning is certainly a mantra that successful financial professionals live by and it should also apply to investors who wish to manage their own portfolios.
-Increasing your financial knowledge will go a long way to help you make informed decisions when doing research and to better understand the risks and rewards of the business, industry or region you wish to invest in.
-Another way is to learn more about the different types of accounts (TFSA, RRSP, RESP, margin) as well as investment products (stock, ETFs, options, etc.).
-A good starting point would be to sign up for seminars or webinars offered by your direct broker on various topics and to take advantage of the free research & tools available on their site.
+Never stop learning is certainly a mantra that successful financial professionals live by, and it should also apply to investors who wish to manage their own portfolios.
+Increasing your financial knowledge will go a long way to help you make informed decisions when doing research.
+A good starting point would be to sign up for our free webinars.

 By taking the necessary time to research and apply these five investing rules, you can go a long way in creating an investment portfolio that can help you achieve your goals.